akumid/unirent/amplify/backend/function/README.md

 2. Make changes to the codes
 3. Run npm install
 4. Zip all contents within the /src folder (including node_modules, package and package-lock.json) into a .zip file
-5. Login to AWS Lambda and select the function, then upload the .zip file
+5. Login to AWS Lambda and select the function, then upload the .zip file and test the updated code
+6. Run amplify push to finalize the changes